-PlayPosit is an in-video quizzing tool that sits on top of video content.
-Faculty upload their video content to the PlayPosit website and create a “bulb.”
+PlayPosit is an interactive video learning platform that sits on top of video content.
+Faculty can launch PlayPosit in Canvas and then build a “bulb” on top of video content hosted in Youtube, Vimeo, or Mediasite.
 Once the content is ready, faculty can create questions or point out important concepts, as the student is viewing the content.

 Features & Benefits:

 - Build Interactive Video

 - Differentiated Delivery